 It’s always thoughtful to back up your contacts in advance.
 Check your iCloud and computer for the backups.
 With iCloud backup, it’s pretty seamless, since you just need to log in with your iCloud on a new iPhone and all contacts will be restored on the new device.

-With an AltTunes or Finder’s backup – you can always restore you contacts too.
+With an iMazing or Finder’s back up – you can always restore your contacts too.
 Follow our instructions above on how you can achieve this in a moment.

-If you don’t have any backup, there’s some data recovery applications that might do the trick and restore at least some of your contacts.
+If you don’t have any backup, there are some data recovery applications that might do the trick and restore at least some of your contacts.